Broadly speaking, we have two kinds of income:

 1) General income – including donations, membership subscriptions and direct mail appeals – which funds the day to day operations of the Amnesty International Ireland section and most of our international human rights work.
 This work includes campaigning for prisoners of conscience, individuals at risk and the abolition of the death penalty.

 2) We also receive income from philanthropic organisations to work on specific issues.
 Funding for these projects can only be spent in these areas.
 For example, our ‘It’s time.
-Repeal the 8th.’ campaign is in part funded by a grant from the Open Society Foundation.
+Repeal the 8th.’ campaign was part funded in 2016 and 2017 by a grant from the Open Society Foundations.

 Our expenditure covers general campaign work as well as a number of specific campaigns, including My Body, My Rights, Stop Torture and SOS Europe.
 Amnesty International Ireland is also obliged to contribute a portion of our income to the International Amnesty movement.